Bring Science to the Public at Phipps

 - Take part in a science communication workshop at Phipps.
 Facilitated by the research and science education department, this learning opportunity is designed to help you develop tools for communicating scientific concepts to the public.

-- After completion of science communication training, you will have the chance to engage members of the public at a Meet a Scientist event at Phipps.
+After completion of all three training sessions, participants will have the chance to engage members of the public at a Meet a Scientist event at Phipps once public programming resumes on site.

 What are the benefits of participating?